Ungoverned powered board tackles rocks, sand and snow

 In its early days, skateboarding was known in some circles as "sidewalk surfing," but lately we've seen a number of powered boards designed to leave the street behind and head off road.
 In 2009 we looked at one such prototype board known as the Scarpar Powerboard.
 The inventor of that board, Dan Baldwin, has now developed another prototype all-terrain board called the Ungoverned that is designed to tackle everything from rocks to snow.

 Resembling a cross between a caster board and a tank, the current Ungoverned 1 prototype rides on two caterpillar tracks that are powered by a four-stroke engine.
-However, Baldwin says it's a relatively easy process to swap out the engine so there are plans to offer a battery-powered electric motor as an option if and when the Ungoverned makes it to market.
+However, Baldwin says it's a relatively easy process to swap out the engine so that any power source such as batteries and electric motors could be utilized.

 The vehicle is designed to seamlessly transition between various types of terrain without the need to change the tracks and has been tested on rocks, sand and dirt.
 Baldwin is planning snow trials in the near future.
 Acceleration is controlled by a wired hand controller but the Ungoverned's maximum speed hasn't yet been announced.
 Of course, speeds are sure to vary across different terrain.